 - Announce Public Works Week and list all of the services Public Works provide to residents.

-- Invite community to any events being held in honor of Public Works Week and post photos from the event.
+- Invite the community to any events being held in honor of Public Works Week and post photos from the event.
 Some cities host an open house with refreshments, tours of facilities, and put their large equipment on display for people to see up close.

 - Post a photo of a garbage or recycling truck picking up trash with a fact about how much trash the solid waste crews pick up weekly, monthly, or annually.